spollard/josh-works.github.io/_posts/2018-11-28-how_to_grow_in_first_dev_role.md

 > I have to meet the standards of an inexperienced-but-competent professional, which are higher than "eager student".

-So, I've been thinking _a lot_ about to grow as a developer in my job.
+So, I've been thinking _a lot_ about how to grow as a developer in my job.

 ## What does "grow as a developer" mean?